 Step 2: Dig.
 To get our wire inside the column, first clear away the stone or mulch from the digging area.
 Begin digging straight down in front of the column; clear the gravel and dirt away until you fully expose the bottom block in the column.
 Then dig back away from the column – just be sure you don’t under-dig the column; you want to leave that gravel in place.

 Step 3: Insert rod.
 Take a short rod and begin tapping it inside toward the open cavity.
 Angle it slightly upward; the pipe should be sliding right against the bottom stone as it goes through.
 Give it an occasional twist; this will help you remove it from the hole.

-Now we need to remove the pipe from the hole.
-Give it a little twist and slide it straight back, being careful not to disturb the gravel.
-Now slip the end of your wire inside the cavity; 5 or 6 feet should do.
-So now you can reach down inside the hole, grab the end of your wire and pull it up to the top.
-Be careful – watch out for spiders.
-They love to live in these holes.
+Step 4: Remove rod and insert wire.
+Give the rod a little twist and slide it straight back, being careful not to disturb the gravel.
+Now slip the end of your wire inside the cavity; 5 or 6 feet should do it.
+Now reach down inside the hole, grab the end of your wire and pull it up to the top.
+Watch out for spiders; they love to live in these holes.

-That completes the installation of the hardscape light in the column today.
-As always, we trust that these segments are informative and helpful to you, and give you the confidence to install these product on your own property.
-If you have any questions, please give us a call at (813) 978-3700.
+This completes the installation of the hardscape light in the column.
+As always, if you have any questions about this project or anything else pertaining to landscape lighting, please give us a call at (813) 978-3700.